seguid/seguid-tcl/README.md

 ## Build from source

-The `seguid` Tcl script is built from the Tcl scripts in the `src/` folder.
+The standalone `seguid` Tcl script is built from the Tcl scripts in the `src/` folder.
 To build it from source, do:

 ```sh
 $ make seguid